abravonunez/abravonunez/README.md

 # 👋 Hi, I'm Alex Bravo

 **Passionate about technology and how things are built.**
-I thrive on observability, task automation, and — most importantly — having fun at work while contributing to and collaborating with my team.
+I thrive on observability, task automation, and — most importantly — having fun at work while contributing to and collaborating with my team and friends.

 ---